 Multitasking has also been around on Android for a while, and it's extremely easy to use.
 You simply open up the multitask window and you can drag two apps that you want to have going at the same time in the appropriate boxes (see the picture above).
 For example, I am watching a YouTube video while accessing my file system at the same.
 Perhaps you want to watch a lecture video while taking notes right below the video?
 Or, watch a video while texting your friends?
 Go for it.

-**Note: Apple finally came out with the ability to multitask, however it is only somewhat useful on iPads, and not implemented very well.
+**Note: Apple finally came out with the ability to multitask, however it is only somewhat useful on iPads and larger iPhones.
 Since Android has had multitasking for so long and do it so well, they still take the cake over iOS.

 6. Expandable Memory and More